tumaer/SciML/_sources/lecture/rnn.md

     return torch.cat(outputs, dim=0), (H, C)
 ```

-There exists a great many variations on this initial architecture, but the core LSTMs' architecture as well as performance have prevailed over time so far.
-A different approach to sequence generation is the use of causal convolutions with 1-dimensional CNNs.
+There are variations of this initial architecture, but the core LSTM architecture and performance have prevailed over time.
+A different approach to sequence generation is using causal convolutions with 1-dimensional CNNs.
 While this approach has shown promise in quite a few practical applications, we view it as not relevant to the exam.

 ## Advanced Topics: 1-Dimensional CNNs

-While RNNs have very strong temporal prediction abilities with their memory, as well as stateful computation, 1-D CNNs can constitute a viable alternative as they don't have to carry along the long term hidden state, as well as being easier to train as they do not suffer from exploding or vanishing gradients.
+While RNNs have very strong temporal prediction abilities with their memory, as well as stateful computation, 1-D CNNs can constitute a viable alternative as they don't have to carry along the long-term hidden state, as well as being easier to train as they do not suffer from exploding or vanishing gradients.

 ### Sequence Classification

-Recalling, for sequence classification we consider the seq2vec case, in which we have a mapping of the form
+Recalling, for sequence classification, we consider the seq2vec case, in which we have a mapping of the form

 $$
 f_{\theta}: \mathbb{R}^{TD} \rightarrow \mathbb{R}^{C}.